lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## COSE Key Common Parameters Registry {#kid-key-common-param}

-IANA has extended the Value Type of the COSE Key Common Parameter 'kid' to the COSE Key value int.
+IANA has extended the Value Type of the COSE Key Common Parameter `kid` to the COSE Key value int.
 The resulting Value Type is bstr / int.
 (The Value Registry for this item is empty and omitted from the table below.)

 ~~~~~~~~~~~
 +------+-------+------------+----------------+-------------------+